jamie2210/CI_MS3_RR/README.md

   ![Admin Logged In NavBar](documentation/images/features/admin-logged-in.png)

 * __Footer__
-- The footer is displayed on all pages and includes social links, my GitHub link to this repository, a link to the contact page, the copyright year and the logo.
+- The footer is displayed on all pages and includes social links, my GitHub link to this repository, a link to the contact page, the copyright year, and the logo.
 - User stories covered: 16

   ![Footer](documentation/images/features/footer.png)